SysVacAI/vaxscope-inference/README.md

-# vaxscope-inference
-Inference pipeline for VaxScope - structured evidence extraction from immunization systematic reviews.

 # VaxScope Inference

-VaxScope Inference is an AI-assisted evidence extraction component developed within the SYSVAC-AI ecosystem.
+VaxScope Inference is an AI-assisted evidence extraction pipeline developed within the SYSVAC-AI ecosystem.

 The project focuses on structured information extraction from immunization systematic reviews and meta-analyses, providing review characterization, evidence profiling, and methodological quality assessment outputs.